shuja-shah/Classical-Fest/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to Cindy Shin for providing this wonderful template.
-- Inspiration
-- etc
+Follow the person on behance and give her your support. [behance](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015)

 ## 📝 License